 Michigan’s Auto Dent Repair Experts

 Heritage Collision specializes in repairing auto body damage from collisions and everyday wear and tear.
 We offer a full line of auto body services by skilled repair technicians with prestigious Automotive Service Excellence (ASE) and Inter-Industry Conference on Auto Collision Repair (I-CAR) certifications.
-We ensure you receive the most affordable service available with free quotes and some of the lowest estimates in the area, regardless of vehicle make, model or repair needs.
+We ensure you receive the most affordable service available with quotes and some of the lowest estimates in the area, regardless of vehicle make, model or repair needs.
 If you live in Michigan and your car suffers from minor dings or major dents, our shop can handle it all, and our cutting-edge paint system matches your vehicle’s color exactly to give you a high-quality finish.
 Contact us in Ypsilanti at 734-975-4600 or Ann Arbor at 734-327-7500 to schedule your auto dent repair today.